diyscif/diyscif/scif-thesis.md

 also effective as long as the distances between surfaces are small relative to the minimum wavelength.
 However, above methods cannot be applied to connections that need to be opened and closed over time, for example those found in a door.
-For such joints, there are different types of HF (high frequency) gaskets that can provide fully electrically conductive connections over long periods of use and many closing cycles. [@wolfsperger2008, pp. 252-253]
+For such joints, there are different types of HF (high-frequency) gaskets that can provide fully electrically conductive connections over long periods of use and many closing cycles. [@wolfsperger2008, pp. 252-253]